We run the daily operations at Ignition Green HQ!

-Chloe is a senior at Health Careers High School in San Antonio, Texas.
-She is the Outreach Manager for Ignition Green and the chapter coordinator at Health Careers.
+Chloe is the Outreach Manager for Ignition Green and the chapter coordinator at Health Careers.

 Chloe credits her interest in climate change to growing up in Europe.
 Spending her childhood in a region of immense natural beauty gave her a profound appreciation for Earth and the environment, and she wishes to help children also experience and appreciate the beauty of nature.
 So far, her favorite memory with Ignition Green is speaking with a fourth grade classroom and engaging them in fun activities to educate them on eco-friendliness.
 She hopes to create more opportunities where children can learn about real world issues and take action to combat them.